-Up until recently, Microsoft Office 365 was either bundled for large enterprises, typically covered under the Office 365 E3 plan, or available as a mix-and-match through various plans.
+Up until recently, Microsoft 365 was either bundled for large enterprises, typically covered under the Microsoft 365 E3 plan, or available as a mix-and-match through various plans.
 This made it difficult for smaller agile companies to manage their cloud experience.
 Enterprise plans had additional features in SharePoint, Exchange, and data security needed by small- and medium-sized companies, but that weren’t available in smaller bundles.

 Microsoft now has a cloud-based service for small businesses that combines Office apps, data security, and Windows 10.
 It’s a solution designed for growing businesses with less than 300 users that neither have the time nor the necessary resources to maintain multiple servers and seats.
 It also gives not only your staff but also your customers the flexibility to securely share, collaborate, and communicate seamlessly on any device, anywhere and anytime.

 Many young businesses punch above their weight in products or services despite their small staff.
 If that sounds like your company, Microsoft 365 Business Premium really is what you’ve been looking for to move to the cloud and finally protect your data.

 Another growing pain for many up-and-coming companies is the fact that many employees use personal devices for company purposes.
 Large enterprises typically have the budget to provide laptops and cell phones, and they also have the means to deploy sophisticated tracking and control systems.
 But among smaller companies, employees typically rely on their own devices; thus, small businesses must develop a bring-your-own-device (BYOD) strategy to protect their data.
 Based on this need, Microsoft has also included device management and security in the Microsoft 365 Business Premium offering.

 In this article, we’ll cover the main differences between Microsoft 365 Business Premium and the Microsoft 365 E3 plan and take a look at whether this new solution is right for you.